ontola/mash/README.md

 This browser uses [link-redux](https://github.com/fletcher91/link-redux) to build its views, check it out for further details on the internals of application development.

+Why *Mash*?
+An alternative name for link was *mesh*, but for the initial demonstration as a tongue-in-cheek wink to [mashlib](https://github.com/solid/mashlib#history-why-mashlib) I replaced the `e`.
+Depending on how things work out, we will rename this project to be more distinguished from that library, but hopefully what won't be necessary.

 ## Creating an installable package

 Create an self-executing UMD package;